What You Should Know About Your Boat’s Fuel

 The only real cures for fuel contamination are to completely replace the fuel or hire a company to do fuel polishing (filtration) along with a thorough tank cleaning.

 Water or debris in the fuel can also lead to deeper problems, namely damaged fuel tanks and blown engines.
 Microbes that feed on hydrocarbons cause sludge, but can only flourish if water is present.
-These same algae emit sulphuric acid as a waste product which further corrodes metal tanks, pumps, and injectors.
+These same algae emit sulfuric acid as a waste product which further corrodes metal tanks, pumps, and injectors.
 Water vaporizing in an engine’s cylinders can cause permanent damage—which is why we have all these filters to begin with.

 The only real cures for fuel contamination are to completely replace the fuel or hire a company to do fuel polishing (filtration) along with a thorough tank cleaning.
 The presence of algae, discoloration, or sediment should prompt any boat owner to act quickly.